cloudinary/cloudinary_sfcc_pwa-kit/README.md

 ```

-If you set `url.showDefault` to `true` in `/config/default.js` file, then default locale and site are set in the URL of your Retail app.
+If you set `url.showDefault` to `true` in `/config/default.js` file, then the default locale and site are set in the URL of your Retail app.
 In addition to site alias, you can also configure aliases for your locale in `sites.js` file.
-If you configured alias, URL will reflect that instead of your locale ID.
+If you configured an alias, the URL will reflect that instead of your locale ID.

-> *Note*: URLs constructed using canonical site and locale ids are still valid URLs even when aliases are used.
+> *Note*: URLs constructed using canonical site and locale IDs are still valid URLs even when aliases are used.

 ## Cloudinary main SFCC cartridges
 For more information, see the [SFCC cartridge repo](https://github.com/cloudinary/cloudinary_sfcc_site_cartridge).

 ## Documentation

-The full documentation for PWA Kit is hosted on the [Salesforce Developers](https://developer.salesforce.com/docs/commerce/pwa-kit-managed-runtime/overview) portal.
+The full documentation for the PWA Kit is hosted on the [Salesforce Developers](https://developer.salesforce.com/docs/commerce/pwa-kit-managed-runtime/overview) portal.

 ### Useful Links: